World traveler Clown Tom Bolton

 Situated next to the Topaki Palace is the Hagia Sophia aka as Ayasofya or great Church.
 Originally built as a church from 532 – 537 A.D. in Constantinople during the reign of the Byzantine emperor Justinian I. It survived the looting of the fourth crusades in 1204 and in 1453 had minarets added as it was converted to a Mosque.
 Mustafa Atatürk made it into a museum in 1935.
 It’s considered a gem of historical architecture having used innovative designs and techniques allowing the builders to create one of the largest and highest structures of ancient times.

 A number of earlier churches had stood at this spot but fell to strife, fire and earthquakes.
 Its unique use of domes and archways were often improvised due to technical difficulties during its quick construction and became a model for much of the later style of architecture used for large Mosques.
 From outside it looks massive but not especially attractive.
 Part of this was due to extensive re-enforcements needed to keep it from collapsing.
-This first photo is a view taken from a ferry on the Golden Horn with the railroad station visible in the foreground.
+This first photo is a view taken from the gardens towards the Blue Mosque.
+Further views are a ferry on the Golden Horn with the railroad station visible in the foreground.
+Also seen are images of the gazebo in the courtyard and the entrance and exit (showing the Blue Mosque in the background) .

 Hagia Sophia interior design

 The interior of the Hagia Sophia is massive but a bit on the dim side for making out details.
+Some of the photos are filtered to better see teh real colors.
 In the main part and archways, the architecture with the use of various dome and half domed structures, is an artwork in itself.
 The changes made when it became a mosque seemed minimal.
 As a museum they have tried to keep it in good shape and have a few displays and additional artifacts displayed in the foyers.
 There was a scaffolding set up for renovation work but it only blocked off a small section.
-The last photos of this groups shows the archway behind the alter area.
+I include a number of shots of the main space but from above and below and various closenesses.
+Also shown is the archway behind the alter area.

 Mosiacs & VIP area on upper floors